eteskeredzic/DM/README.md

-# DM 2017/2018 - programi pisani za provjeru rezultata na zadacama
+# DM 2017/2018 - implemented algorithms for homework solution checking.
+Semester is completed, so tasks are no longer here for public review - they have been moved to a private repository.
+This repository will be archived.